-- Hyperthermia can lead to metabolic acidosis, rhabdomyolysis, renal failure and disseminated intravascular coagulation.
+- Hyperthermia can lead to metabolic acidosis, rhabdomyolysis, acute kidney injury and disseminated intravascular coagulation.
 Thermal disturbance should be aggressively managed.
-Any patient with a temperature over 40.5 °C should be managed with:
+Any patient with a temperature over 40.5°C should be managed with:

-- Ice bath immersion if not responsive (to prevent disseminated intravascular coagulation and organ failure)
+- Ice bath immersion/ice packs if not responsive (to prevent disseminated intravascular coagulation and organ failure).

 If patients recover from an acute episode and avoid provoking agents then the outlook is good.
 Most deaths occur within the first 24 hours.

 - Caution in the prescription of serotonergic agents.
-All patients starting selective serotonin reuptake inhibitors (SSRIs) should be counselled about:
+All patients starting SSRIs should be counselled about:

-- Potential interactions (including over-the-counter and 'herbal' medication)
+- Potential interactions (including OTC and 'herbal' medication).

-- The symptoms of serotonin toxicity and the serotonin syndrome (SS)
+- The symptoms of serotonin toxicity and SS.

 - Improved knowledge amongst the medical community.
+Do not prescribe an SSRI together with an MAOI.
 Particular care should be taken when changing SSRIs or prescribing more than one antidepressant.

 Further reading & references